NOTICE

 Consult your doctor or pharmacist immediately.

-If you forget to use HEC Cutaneous and Nasal Ointment:
+If you forget to use HEC, ointment for cutaneous and nasal application:

 Do not take a double dose to make up for a forgotten dose.

-If you stop using HEC Cutaneous and Nasal Ointment:
+If you stop using HEC, ointment for cutaneous and nasal application:

 Not applicable.